Share:

 2019

 Over the years, the network has been working on the evolving and complex issue of sanctions and counter-terrorism restrictive measures, which present ever growing challenges for principled humanitarian action.
 In 2019, VOICE and like-minded civil society organisations managed to reduce the NPO risk rating in the EU Supra National Risk Assessment on terrorist financing.
-The same year, we hosted a 2-day workshop bringing together members and key EU stakeholders and experts to raise awareness and find avenues to mitigate the unintended impacts EU restrictive measures are having on principled and needs-based humanitarian aid.
+The same year, we hosted a 2-day workshop bringing together members and key EU stakeholders and experts to raise awareness and find avenues to mitigate the unintended impacts EU restrictive measures are having on principled and needs-based humanitarian action.

 2020

-The Covid-19 pandemic has brought exceptional new challenges in delivering humanitarian aid and in being able to move within and between countries.
+The Covid-19 pandemic has brought exceptional new challenges in delivering humanitarian action and in being able to move within and between countries.
 The network has linked with governments and donors to ensure their support in this delicate situation, informing them about the impact the pandemic was having on field operations.
 In the same year, the network was strongly mobilised during the Multiannual Financial Framework 2021-2027 (MFF) agreement process and was glad to see its main MFF advocacy demands implemented in the final agreement.
 The EU institutions agreed to maintain a separate humanitarian budget line for the next seven years, with an increased amount of funding.
 Moreover, the Solidarity and Emergency Aid Reserve was ring-fenced for crises outside the EU.

 2021